inmnin/EKD-ICANN2024/README.md

 ```
 After setting these parameters, you can just run main.py.

-Users can refer to the average of the accuracy of the predictions of the last 5 training rounds of experiments on the test set (that is, the accuracy that will be printed at runtime).
+Users can refer to the average of the accuracy of the predictions of the last 5 epoch.